UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 Acceptance Tests

 * Input some text into a search bar

-* Resulting idea listing page has been filtered by the text
+* Resulting idea listing page has been filtered by the text indicating if the search term is found within the title or description
+* If listing page is empty, I see a warning message saying that there are no ideas of that search term found and to try a different search instead

 ```